-Copyright (c) 2010 IEEE.
-Personal use of this material is permitted.
-However, permission to use this material for any other purposes must be obtained from the IEEE by sending a request to pubs-permissions@ieee.org.
-A. B. Chan is with the Dept. of Computer Science, City University of where all the information required to perform the task can be gathered by analyzing the environment holistically or globally, e.g. monitoring of traffic flows, detection of disturbances in public spaces, detection of highway speeding, or estimation of crowd sizes.
-By definition, these tasks are based on either properties of 1) the crowd as a whole, or 2) an individual's deviation from the crowd.
-In both cases, to accomplish the task it should suffice to build good models for the patterns of crowd behavior.
+walking in a parking lot or identifying the interaction between two people).
+While there has been some success with this type of "individual-centric" surveillance, it is not scalable to scenes with large crowds, where each person is depicted by a few image pixels, people occlude each other in complex ways, and the number of targets to track is overwhelming.
+Nonetheless, there are many problems in monitoring that can be solved without explicit tracking of individuals.
+These are problems where all the information required to perform the task can be gathered by analyzing the environment holistically or globally, e.g., monitoring of traffic flows, detection of disturbances in public spaces, detection of highway speeding, or estimation of crowd sizes.
+By definition, these tasks are based on either properties of the crowd as a whole or an individual's deviation from the crowd.
+In both cases, to accomplish the task, it should suffice to build good models for the patterns of crowd behavior.
 Events could then be detected as variations in these patterns, and abnormal individual actions could be detected as outliers with respect to the crowd behavior.

-An example surveillance task that can be solved by a "crowd-centric" approach is that of pedestrian counting.
+An example surveillance task that can be solved by a "crowdcentric" approach is that of pedestrian counting.
 Yet, it is frequently addressed with "individual-centric" methods: detect the people in the scene [1]-[6], track them over time [3], [7]-[9], and count the number of tracks.
 The problem is that, as the crowd becomes larger and denser, both individual detection and tracking become close to impossible.
 In contrast, a "crowd-centric" approach analyzes global low-level features extracted from crowd imagery to produce accurate counts.
 While a number of "crowd-centric" counting methods have been previously proposed [10]-[16], they have not fully established the viability of this approach.
-This has a multitude of reasons: from limited applications to indoor environments with controlled lighting (e.g. subway platforms) [10]-[13], [15]; to ignoring crowd dynamics (i.e. treating people moving in different directions as the same) [10]-[14], [16]; to assumptions of homogeneous crowd density (i.e. spacing between people) [15]; to measuring a surrogate of the crowd size (e.g. crowd density or percent crowding) [10], [11], [15]; to questionable scalability to scenes involving more than a few people [16]; to limited experimental validation of the proposed algorithms [10]-[12], [14], [15].
+This has a multitude of reasons: from limited applications to indoor environments with controlled lighting (e.g., subway platforms) [10]-[13], [15] to ignoring crowd dynamics (i.e., treating people moving in different directions as the same) [10]-[14], [16], to assumptions of homogeneous crowd density (i.e., spacing between people) [15], to measuring a surrogate of the crowd size (e.g., crowd density or percent crowding) [10], [11], [15], to questionable scalability to scenes involving more than a few people [16], and to limited experimental validation of the proposed algorithms [10]-[12], [14], [15].

-Unlike these proposals, we show that there is no need for pedestrian detection, object tracking, or object-based image primitives to accomplish the pedestrian counting goal, even when the crowd is sizable and inhomogeneous, e.g. has sub-components with different dynamics, and appears in unconstrained outdoor environments, such as that of Figure 1.
-In fact, we argue that, when a "crowd-centric" approach is considered, the problem actually appears to become simpler.
-We simply segment the crowd into sub-parts of interest (e.g. groups of people moving in different directions), extract a set of holistic features from each segment, and estimate the crowd size with a suitable regression function [17].
+Unlike these proposals, we show that there is no need for pedestrian detection, object tracking, or object-based image primitives to accomplish the pedestrian counting goal, even when the crowd is sizable and inhomogeneous, e.g., has subcomponents with different dynamics and appears in unconstrained outdoor environments, such as that of Fig. 1.
+In fact, we argue that when a "crowd-centric" approach is considered, the problem appears to become simpler.
+We simply segment the crowd into subparts of interest (e.g., groups of people moving in different directions), extract a set of holistic features from each segment, and estimate the crowd size with a suitable regression function [17].
 By bypassing intermediate processing stages, such as people detection or tracking, which are susceptible to occlusion problems, the proposed approach produces robust and accurate crowd counts, even when the crowd is large and dense.